All students who live within the home zone described below (and shown on the attached map) shall be eligible to enrol at the school.

 - (including Concord Place and addresses down to 204 Mairehau Road)

 - North on Burwood Road to Waitakiri Drive,

-- (including Cameo Grove to number 16, Suntory Lane, Araucana Way, Serama Place, Minorca Lane, and Nederland Avenue to number 9)
+- (including Cameo Grove to number 16, Suntory Lane, Araucana Way, Serama Place, Minorca Lane, and Nederland Avenue)

 - North West on Waitakiri Drive to Landfill Ave